NCIP/gdc-docs/docs/API/Users_Guide/Search_and_Retrieval.md

 | or       | (operation1) or (operation2)                     | multiple           | {project_id != "TARGET-AML"} or {age at diagnosis < 90y}     |

-Users can get a list of available values for a specific field in the filter by making a call to the appropriate API endpoint using the `fields` parameter.
+Users can get a list of available values for a specific field in the filter by making a call to the appropriate API endpoint using the `facets` parameter, e.g. `https://gdc-api.nci.nih.gov/v0/cases?facets=demographic.gender&size=0&pretty=true`

 #### Nested Operations